Have you ever heard of a chicken that lays green eggs? It’s quite fascinating! The view of a green egg can be rather strange and intriguing.

 7. Sage Gem

 The Sage Gem is a hybrid breed of chicken that lays sage green eggs.
-These beauties will give you some best-tasting eggs you have ever tasted as well.
+These beauties will also give you some best-tasting eggs you have ever tasted.

 Raising this chicken breed is an exciting adventure, as they are known to be quite friendly and easy to handle.